williamwilling/luagui/README.md

 #Lua GUI

-Lua GUI is a library for creating GUI programs with Lua aimed at unexperienced programmers.
+Lua GUI is a library for creating GUIs with Lua aimed at unexperienced programmers.
 The library is being developed with the following goals in mind.

 * Easy to use.
 * Using conventions common to Lua.
 (It shouldn't feel like a wrapper around, for example, a C++ library.)